A2osX/A2osX/.Docs/User Guide.md

 The KM.RAMWORKS is needed only on systems with greater then 128K of memory.
 It turns any additional memory into a ram disk /RAM3.

 The KM.VSDRIVE module helps you connect to an ADTPRO server via a Super Serial Card (SSC).
+This module will use the first Super Serial Card in your system set with Interrupts off.
+It is also best if you set this SSC at a baud rate of 115200.
+If you have more then one SSC system and you are using the others for terminals you should fully understand how to configure the cards, Kernel Modules, and the SSC drivers for optimal performance.

+PK Note: Fill in actual details of confirmed Apple //e and GS setup for VSDRIVE with and without terminals as well.

 The KM.APPLETALK module helps ProDOS talk to APPLETALK, though at the moment A2osX cannot use this facility until we complete the ATLOGIN/Mount programs.
 On most of our media you will find this KM stored in a subdirectory of ./SYS which means it is not loaded at start up.